 Many resources are becoming increasingly scarce, while some are essential for technology or other industries.
 The circular economy as a proposed solution is finally becoming more important on the political agenda.

 The Dutch government has set the goal of having a circular economy in the Netherlands in 2050, but they have not set short-term goals.
 While many start-ups show the world what needs to be done, the major players follow slowly.
 We will reflect on these developments and form our vision about the ‘next big transition’.

-During this course we will observe the linear economy and the current state of it.
-We will try to identify the externalities of this economy that have influences on the world around us.
+We will start by observing the current, linear economy and its current state.
+We will try to identify the effects and externalities of this economy that influence the world around us.

 After looking at the status quo, we will study the circular economy as a proposed solution in detail.
 In addition, we look at other proposed solutions such as doughnut economics and the biobased economy, and we identify the differences between them.

 Finally, we will look at the steps that different stakeholders can take to go toward a more sustainable or circular economy.

 This course is open to second-year and third-year UvA Bachelor’s students and Master's students, as well as 'bijvak' students from other Dutch higher education institutions and contract students.

 Update 23 June: Registration for this course as an UvA student is closed as the maximum number of participants has been reached.
 However, you can be put on the waiting list by enroling for the course in SIS.

 Other interested parties can register as a bijvak student or contract student by completing the online registration form.
 If you have any trouble while registering, please contact us at firstname.lastname@example.org.

 Prices can be found on the IIS website.